Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Model and Formulation

-We consider one of the ISPs to be neutral (ISP N) and the other to be non-neutral (ISP NoN), i.e. the latter can offer a premium quality for CPs in exchange of a side-payment.
-The strategies of the neutral and non-neutral ISPs are to determine Internet access fees for EUs, i.e. $p_N$ and $p_{NoN}$, respectively.
-We show that most of the results will depend on the difference in the Internet access fees, i.e. $\Delta p:=p_{NoN}-p_N$.
+One ISP is neutral (ISP N), and the other is non-neutral (ISP NoN); NoN can offer a premium quality for CPs in lieu of a side-payment.
+The strategies of the ISPs N and NoN are to determine the marginal Internet access fees for the EUs, i.e. $p_N$ and $p_{NoN}$, respectively.
+We show that most of the results will depend on the difference, $\Delta p:=p_{NoN}-p_N$.

-In addition, the non-neutral ISP determines $\tilde{p}$, i.e. the side-payment per quality.
-Note that $\tilde{p}$ can be positive or negative, in which a negative side-payment implies a reverse flow of money from the non-neutral ISP to the CP.
-The CP will pay premium quality fee, i.e. the side-payment, to the non-neutral ISP if she chooses to offer a quality higher than the free quality threshold ($\tilde{q}_f$), and can offer with up to the quality $\tilde{q}_f$ for free on both ISPs.
-The side-payment paid to the non-neutral ISP is considered to be a linear function of the quality.
-Thus,
+The CP will pay a premium quality fee, i.e. the side-payment, to ISP NoN if she chooses to offer a quality ($q$) higher than the free quality threshold ($\tilde{q}_f$); she can offer with up to the quality $\tilde{q}_f$ for free on both ISPs.
+ISP NoN also determines $\tilde{p}$, i.e. the marginal side-payment.
+Note that $\tilde{p}$ can be positive or negative, in which a negative value implies a reverse flow of money from NoN to the CP.
+The side-payment\footnote{The side-payment is discontinuous in that it is $0$ for $q \leq \tilde{q}_f$, and exceeds $\tilde{p}\tilde{q}_f $ for $q > \tilde{q}_f$.
+As long as $\tilde{p}$ is chosen non-zero, $|\tilde{p}\tilde{q}_f| $ is bounded away from $0.$ This discontinuity captures the additional network-management costs NoN incurs for service differentiation, which is what providing premium service to the CP entails.
+This discontinuity, however, precludes the application of the standard game theoretical results for existence and uniqueness of the SPNE.} is:

-We assume that the neutral ISP generates her profit from EUs, and the non-neutral generates her profit from EUs and potentially from the CP (if $\tilde{p}>0$ and the CP is willing to pay for a premium quality).
-The payoff of the neutral and non-neutral ISPs are as follows:
+Both ISPs generate their profits from EUs; additionally, ISP NoN earns from the CP (if $\tilde{p}>0$ and the CP is willing to pay for a premium quality).
+Their payoffs are:

-where $n_N$ and $n_{NoN}$ are the fraction of EUs that have access to Internet via the neutral and non-neutral ISPs, respectively.
-The parameter $q_{NoN}$ is the quality of the content on the non-neutral ISP, and $c$ is the marginal cost of providing Internet for EUs.
-The parameter $z$ indicates whether the CP chooses to offer her content with premium quality (z=1 when the CP offers with premium quality, and $z=0$ otherwise).
-From \eqref{equ:payoffISPsGeneral_new}, for a positive payoff, $p_N\geq c$, and $p_{NoN}\geq c$, if $z=0$.
-However, if $z=1$, there may exist cases that even with $p_{NoN}<c$, the payoff of ISP NoN would be positive.